Peruvian Debate Association: Peru in the World Schools Debating Championship

 Peru sent a team to the WSDC for the first time in 1993 to Medicine Hat, Canada.
+Members who represented Perú included Bernie Payet, Jackie Fuller and Hugo Huertas del Pino.
 A brief pause was taken until 1997, then a team was sent to participate in the championship in Bermuda.
 Ever since Peru has sent a team to compete every year.